ulfurinn/wongi-engine/content/docs/advanced-topics/queries.md

 ---
 title: Queries
-weight: 9
+weight: 1
 ---

 # Queries

-Queries allow injecting variables at the top of a rule as a form of parametrization:
+Queries allow injecting variables at the top of a rule as a form of parametrization.
+Effectively, they just declare a variable that you bind when you execute the query.

 ```ruby
 q = engine.query "friends" do